-230. The Federal Trade Commission has promulgated numerous guides for businesses highlighting the importance of implementing reasonable data security practices.
-According to the FTC, the need for data security should be factored into all decision-making.230 for Business, which established cybersecurity guidelines for businesses.231 The guidelines note that businesses should protect the personal customer information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies to correct any security problems.
+- 217. The Federal Trade Commission has promulgated numerous guides for businesses highlighting the importance of implementing reasonable data security practices.
+According to the FTC, the need for data security should be factored into all decision-making.230 - 218.
+In 2016, the FTC updated its publication, Protecting Personal Information: A Guide for Business, which established cybersecurity guidelines for businesses.231 The guidelines note that businesses should protect the personal customer information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies to correct any security problems.